ieramiera/data-science/README.md

 # data-science
-it consist basic etl in data science
+new in data science field but i enjoy learning it!